phairiceismyotp/AO3_Bulk_Downloader/AI_AUDIT_GUIDE.md

 - Run locally with Node.js.
 - Use `fs`, `path`, `process.argv`, `console`, and `process.exitCode`.
 - Use `new Function` only to validate JavaScript syntax during the local build.
-- Read the readable source file.
+- Read the source file.
 - Minify the runtime source.
 - Write raw and encoded bookmarklet files into `dist/`.